sanmai/pipeline/README.md

     ```php
     $pipeline = new \Pipeline\Standard();
     $pipeline->map(function () {
-        // will be executed immediately on spot, unless yield is used
+        // will be executed immediately on the spot, unless yield is used
         return $this->veryExpensiveMethod();
     })->filter();
     ```
-  In the above case the pipeline will store an array internally, with which the pipeline will operate eagerly further along.
-When in doubt, use a generator.
+  In the above case the pipeline will store an array internally, with which the pipeline will operate eagerly further along. *When in doubt, use a generator.*

 - Keys for yielded values are being kept as is on a best effort basis, so one must take care when using `iterator_to_array()` on a pipeline: values with duplicate keys will be discarded with only the last value for a given key being returned.
 Safer would be to use provided `toArray()` method.
 It will return all values regardless of keys used, discarding all keys in the process.